vberthiaume/fork_union/README.md

 ![`fork_union` banner](https://github.com/ashvardanian/ashvardanian/blob/master/repositories/fork_union.jpg?raw=true)

 OpenMP, however, isn't great for fine-grained parallelism, when different pieces of your application logic need to work on different sets of threads.
-This is where __`fork_union`__ comes in with a minimalistic STL implementation of a thread-pool, avoiding dynamic memory allocations and exceptions on the hot path, and prioritizing lock-free user-space "atomics" to [system calls](https://en.wikipedia.org/wiki/System_call).
+This is where __`fork_union`__ comes in with a minimalistic STL implementation of a thread-pool, avoiding dynamic memory allocations and exceptions on the hot path, and prioritizing lock-free and [CAS](https://en.wikipedia.org/wiki/Compare-and-swap)-free user-space "atomics" to [system calls](https://en.wikipedia.org/wiki/System_call).

 ## Usage

+The __`fork_union`__ supports just 2 operation modes:

+- __Balanced__ - where the tasks are distributed evenly across the threads and have comparable runtimes.
+- __Eager__ - where the tasks are distributed unevenly across the threads, and each thread greedily steals tasks from the others.

+There is no nested parallelism, exception-handling, or "futures promises".
 To integrate into your project, either just copy the `fork_union.hpp` file into your project, add a Git submodule, or CMake:

 ```cmake